 - Priced higher than other gloves on this list.

 If you demand a premium feel, your best bet is to consider a Cabretta leather glove.
-This is why the Zero Friction Cabretta Elite tops our list for the best leather golf glove.
+It’s one of the best golf gloves in 2023.
+This is why the Zero Friction Cabretta Elite tops our best leather golf glove list.

 This Zero Friction design is a contender for the best men’s golf glove on the market, thanks to its practicality, grip, and feel.